alextheprogrammer21/Redux-Insurance/README.md

 This insurance company application is a lesson on how Redux works by RallyCoding.
+Modified by me to learn React-Redux